Researching the Culture of your New Country

 International Association of Movers European Mover Partnership FMC Logo Federal Motor Carrier Safety Administration (FMCSA) American Moving and Storage Association (AMSA) Better Business Bureau (BBB)

-Planning for an overseas move involves activities beyond just packing boxes and labelling them right.
+Planning for an overseas move involves activities beyond just packing boxes and labeling them right.
 There is no doubt that logistics are a key factor, but one of your first steps should be to research your new country’s culture.
-Acquiring this knowledge in prior prevents surprise and helps you adapt smoothly to a potentially different way of life.
-Let’s explore what is involved in this process.

 Why Understanding a New Culture Matters